From Istanbul to Antalya: 4 Best Ways to Get There

 1. From Istanbul to Antalya by Airplane

-Pegasus flights usually cost less than Turkish Airlines but know that, when purchasing the cheapest Pegasus seat options on this route, you will have less baggage allowance (15kg instead of 20kg) and won't receive a complimentary snack onboard.
+Pegasus flights usually cost less than Turkish Airlines, and there are often promotion fares offered, but know that, when purchasing the cheapest Pegasus seat options on this route, you will have less baggage allowance (15kg instead of 20kg) and won't receive a complimentary snack onboard.

 From central Istanbul pick-up locations at Taksim and Beyazit (near the Grand Bazaar) Havaist airport buses to Istanbul International take approximately two hours.
 To Sabiha Gokcen, Havabus airport buses from Taksim are normally a 90 minute journey.